rnmapbox/maps/docs/CircleLayer.md

 ### Description

-The transition affecting any changes to this layer’s circleStrokeOpacity propery.
+The transition affecting any changes to this layer’s circleStrokeOpacity property.

 ### Type